Tuning Process Instructions

 Step 12: Autotuning

-Often, a good manual tune will be sufficient.
-However, autotuning can sometimes improve the tune.
+Often, the default params or a good manual tune will be sufficient.
+However, autotuning can usually improve the tune.

 If the aircraft appears stable enough to attempt autotuning and you have sufficient battery to last through an autotuning session then you can autotune using one of two methods:

-• QAUTOTUNE Mode (no longer the recommended method, but can be used if using LUA scripts is not possible)
+• QAUTOTUNE Mode (no longer the recommended method, and is not compiled into most firmware).

 Using the Quick VTOL Tune LUA Applet to Automate Tuning